Johannes Thiemann

-Johannes Thiemann (born February 9, 1994) is a German professional basketball player for Gunma Crane Thunders of the Japanese B.League.
-He previously played for Alba Berlin.
+Johannes Thiemann (born 9 February 1994) is a German professional basketball player for Bayern Munich of the German Basketball Bundesliga (BBL) and the EuroLeague.

 Professional career

+Riesen Ludwigsburg (2016–2018)

-On June 3, 2016, Thiemann signed a two-year deal with MHP Riesen Ludwigsburg.
+On 3 June 2016 Thiemann signed a two-year deal with MHP Riesen Ludwigsburg.

+Alba Berlin (2018–2024)

 During the 2020–21 season, he averaged 7.7 points and 3.8 rebounds per game with Alba Berlin.
-Thiemann re-signed a three-year deal with the team on June 21, 2021.
-On July 13, 2024, Thiemann parted ways with Alba after six years.
+Thiemann re-signed a three-year deal with the team on 21 June 2021.
+On 13 July 2024 Thiemann parted ways with Alba after six years.

+Bayern Munich (2026–present)

+On June 26, 2026, Thiemann signed a two-year contract with Bayern Munich of the German Basketball Bundesliga (BBL).

 International career

 In 2016, Thiemann was selected for the German national basketball team, to play in the qualification rounds for the EuroBasket 2017.
 Thiemann played with Germany at the 2020 Summer Olympics in Tokyo.
 He averaged 6.5 points per game and helped his country reach the quarterfinals.
 He won the 2023 FIBA World Cup with the German national basketball team.